CodeSmith92/EqSystemCosts/README.md

 4. [EIA-923](https://www.eia.gov/electricity/data/eia923/)

+### Supplementary Material:

+This folder contains the fuel cost documentation and calculation for unregulated coal plants, as well as a plot showing the former (ATB 2020) geographic variability of wind farm CAPEX.

 ### EIA-923
 >"The survey Form EIA-923 collects detailed electric power data -- monthly and annually -- on electricity generation, fuel consumption, fossil fuel stocks, and receipts at the power plant and prime mover level."